This page describes how GM's should set up encounters in Epic Path. It's important to read, because it's not the same as a typical Pathfinder game.

 - The status array rules are optional but very strongly recommended.

-- Occasionally use Roles and Templates to create interesting and varied combats.
+- Occasionally use Roles and Patterns to create interesting and varied combats.

 - Don't forget your environment.
 A fight on a burning, sinking ship is a lot more memorable than a fight on a grass field.